Frequently Asked Questions

 Students have the opportunity to use the Advanced Roommate Search feature in Campus Connection>MyHousing.
 This feature allows students to search for roommates that match their requested criteria.
 Incoming students will be notified after they accept the Housing Agreement on how to use the Advanced Roommate Search.

-First, hall assignments are made in the order of the date that we receive the your application and fee.
-The earlier you apply for housing and pay the application fee, the greater your chances for being assigned to a hall on your preference list.
-However, even if two students want to live together but their dates-of-application are vastly different, a roommate pairing cannot be guaranteed.
+First, hall assignment selections are made in the order of the date that we receive the your application and fee.
+The earlier you apply for housing and pay the application fee, the greater your chances for being able to choose a hall on your preference list.
+Room Change Requests are available during specific times of the year.

 Each student has a unique set of circumstances that make a particular hall more appealing.
 However, most incoming students love the hall they live in not because of the layout or facilities, but rather the friendships and connections made.